raphi011/handoff/docs/FEATURES.md

 ### Headless Server

-Allow running handoff as a cli tool without a webui to execute tests in a CI environment.
+Allow running handoff as a cli tool in headless mode (without the web server) to e.g. run tests in a CI environment and return a code != 0 if the tests have failed.

-## Backlog
+### Automatic Pprof Profiling

+A test can automatically fetch pprof profiles (go only) from the SUT while the test is running and them for later inspection.

+### Test Timeouts

-- [ ] (Feature) Opt-in test timeouts through t.Context and / or providing wrapped handoff functions (e.g. http clients) to be used in tests  that implement test timeouts
+Opt-in test timeouts through t.Context and / or providing wrapped handoff functions (e.g. http clients) to be used in tests  that implement test timeouts

-- [ ] (Feature) Add test-suite labels
-- [ ] (Feature) Allow running of handoff as headless/cli mode (without http server) that returns a code != 0 if a test has failed (e.g. in github actions CI)
-- [ ] (Feature) Add an option to the helm chart to support remote debugging through dlv
-- [ ] (Feature) Image for [helm chart](https://helm.sh/docs/topics/chart_tests/) tests for automated helm release rollbacks
-- [ ] (Feature) Test suite namespaces for grouping
-- [ ] (Plugin) Github - add test results as PR comments after it was merged
+### Test Labels

+Attach labels to tests to easily filter for them later.

+### Chart tests

+Maybe we can use handoff in [helm chart tests](https://helm.sh/docs/topics/chart_tests/) to make sure that new helm chart deployments are working as expected.

+### Github Integration

+After a PR is merged and deployed we can update the PR with the results of the automated handoff test

+### Fetch & Link Observability data

-- [ ] (Plugin) Prometheus / Loki / Tempo / ELK stack - find and fetch logs/traces/metrics that are created by tests (e.g. for easier debugging) - e.g. via correlation ids
+Prometheus / Loki / Tempo / ELK stack - find and fetch logs/traces/metrics that are created by tests (e.g. for easier debugging) - e.g. via correlation ids

+### Soft test Fails

-- [x] (Feature) Soft test fails that don't fail the entire testsuite.
+Tests that don't fail the entire testsuite.
 This can be used to help with the chicken/egg problem when you add new tests that target a new service version that is not deployed yet.

-- [x] (Feature) Configurable test run retention policy (TTL)
+### Configurable test retention

-## Potential features

-* [ ] (Technical) Websocket that streams test results (like test logs) - this could be used by the cli tool to get live updates on running tests
-* [ ] (Technical) Authenticated HTTP requests through TLS client certificates
+Delete old test runs after e.g. X days.

+### Stream test results to UI or CLI

+Create a websocket / SSE endpoint that can stream test results / logs.

-* [ ] (Feature) Grafana service dashboard template
+### Grafana service dashboard template

+Create a grafana dashboard that displays the exported prometheus metrics from handoff in useful graphs.

+### Per SUT/Service view on tests

-* [ ] (Feature) Service dashboards that show information of services k8s resources running in a cluster and their test suite runs
+Service dashboards that show information of services k8s resources running in a cluster and their test suite runs..

-* [ ] (Feature) Output go test json report
-* [ ] (Feature) Support running tests in languages other than go
+### Support running tests in languages other than go

-* [ ] (Feature) k8s operator / CRDs to configure test runs & schedules (we probably don't need this)
+It should be possible to run external tests, e.g. java tests via the junit test runner CLI command and persist the results in handoff.
+It's unclear which features of handoff we can support in this mode.

+### K8s CRDs

+Configure Test Schedules (and maybe other things) through k8s CRDs.

-## dumping ground
+## Dumping ground for other ideas

+- [ ] (Feature) Output go test json report
 - [ ] (Feature) Automatic test run retries/backoff on failures
 - [ ] (Technical) Run tests in parallel
 - [ ] (Technical) Index data (e.g. with github.com/blevesearch/bleve) to be able to query test results.